Transient fluorescent reporter of Hes5-mediated Notch gene activity

 In mammals, Notch expression persists into adulthood and is present in the adult brain and in mature differentiated cells in the central nervous system3.
 Notch signalling also regulates osteogenic differentiation and skeletal development4.
 However, Notch signalling in these contexts has not been explored in birds.

-The generation of the Notch-reporter line was funded by the Wellcome Trust.
+The generation of the Notch-reporter line was funded by the Wellcome Trust (grant number: WT094182AIA).
 The Notch-reporter line carries a lentivirus/transgene designed to report on Hes5-mediated Notch gene activity.
 The transgene was developed by Dr Lucy Freem and Professor Helen Sang after discussion and advice from Professor Kate Storey (University of Dundee), Dr Filipe Vilas-Boas and Dr Domingos Henrique (Universidade de Lisboa), using their previously published transgene1.
 The transgene was inserted in reverse orientation in an HIV vector and a line established carrying a single copy of the transgene.
 The transgene contains the promoter of the Hairy and Enhancer of Split 5 (Hes5) gene, a target of the Notch pathway, upstream of a destabilized nuclear Venus coding sequence (Venus-NLS-PEST (VNP)).
 Note that the expression of the fluorescent protein Venus is transient and only expressed when notch activity results in transcription from the Hes5-1 promoter.
 Due to this, the fluorescent signal is consequently faint, and immunostaining has been used to investigate the intensity of the VNP signal.
 Direct visualization methods are still to be developed.

 For publications please reference; Baek, C. et al. "Mib1 prevents Notch Cis-inhibition to defer differentiation and preserve neuroepithelial integrity during neural delamination."
 PLoS biology 16(4), e2004162 (2018).